 Most challenges would be brought as a defence to the request for recognition and enforcement as part of the substantive case.
-However, it would be usual that a challenge to the jurisdiction of the Irish court would be raised as a preliminary issue.
+A challenge to the jurisdiction of the Irish court is usually raised as a preliminary issue.

 2.8 What, if any, is the relevant legal framework applicable to recognising and enforcing foreign judgments relating to specific subject matters?